 Bennet Dunlap, MSHC, is a health communicator and consultant.
 Two of his four children are teens living with type 1 diabetes.
-He describes himself as more or less type 2 and the more he exercises and eat well the less his has type 2 diabetes is an issue.
+He describes himself as "more or less type 2" — the more he exercises and eats well, the less his type 2 diabetes is an issue.
 His passion for diabetes support led him to pursue a master's degree in Health Communication from Boston University.
 He's been an active member of the diabetes online community since 2007 when he started his blog, Your Diabetes May Vary.

 Today, in addition to his blog, he hosts the Internet radio show "DSMA Live ‘Rents" and produces content for theBetesNow.com and DrinkingWithDiabetes.com.

 Low Carb, Low Fat Creamy Dressing Shrimp With Yogurt Dipping Sauce Stuffed Cabbage Chinese Celery Black Bean and Greens Casserole Mushroom and Spinach Frittata Multigrain Batter Bread Cheddar and Parmesan Sauce Mexican Mole Pork Chops Grilled Summer Vegetables Alouette

 As I mentioned in an earlier post, one of the benefits that made it cost-effective for me to go with the real healthcare (HSA) plan rather than the phony (HRA) plan is that my company is now covering "preventative" medicines at $0 copay.
 The formulary for these, as stated by CVS/Caremark (my pharmacy benefits provider), covers all test strips, lancets, and control solutions.
 I dutifully get my doctor to write up prescriptions for all of my testing needs, submit...